KittyGiraudel/site/_posts/2012-01-01-understanding-sass-lists.md

 {% highlight css %}
 $list: "item-1" "item-2" "item-3";
 {% endhighlight %}
 <p><strong>You can nest lists.</strong> As for JavaScript or any other language, there is no limit regarding the level of depth you can have with nested lists.
-Just go as deep as like bro. </p>
+Just go as deep as you need to, bro. </p>
 {% highlight css %}
 /* Nested lists with braces and same separator (clean) */
 $list: (